-I saw a report from the New York Daily News that said Chelsea Clinton and fiancee Marc Mezinsky spent roughly $3.3 million on their marriage celebration in New York.
+According to the New York Daily News, Chelsea Clinton and Marc Mezvinsky spent roughly $3.3 million in 2010 on their marriage celebration.

 Talk about a big fat expensive wedding.

-I know what a lot of you ladies out there are thinking right now: what a pathetic cheapskate.
+Okay, I know what a lot of you ladies out there are thinking right now: Penzo, you’re a pathetic cheapskate.

 But before you start feeling all sad and sorry for the Honeybee, let me just say that we had a great time.
 At least that’s what we’ve been told – and the photos seem to back that up.

-You also need to keep in mind that the massive and incredibly pernicious effects of inflation over the last 14 years skew those numbers somewhat.
-So much so that six grand in 1996 equates to roughly $8400 today.
+You also need to keep in mind that the massive and incredibly pernicious effects of inflation skew those numbers somewhat.
+So much so that six grand in 1996 equates to roughly $8700 today.

-For all of you other brides- and grooms-to-be, one of the worst things you can do is blow a big chunk of your savings on a big fat expensive wedding.
+It’s true.
+For all of you other brides- and grooms-to-be, here is the bottom line: Blowing a big chunk of your savings on a big fat expensive wedding is one of the worst financial mistakes most you could ever make.
+Sorry, ladies.

-When people look at a happy bride and groom of modest means throwing a wedding soiree that would make Paris Hilton blush, I often hear many of them – the same types who think fancy cars are indicative of a person’s wealth – remarking how impressed they are with the couple.
+When people look at a bride and groom of modest means throwing a wedding soiree that would make Kim Kardashian blush, I’ll often hear many of them — the same types who think fancy cars are indicative of a person’s wealth — say how impressed they are with the happy couple.
 Not me.
-I always look at such financially delusional newlyweds and think this: dumb and dumber.
+I always look at those financially delusional newlyweds and think this: dumb and dumber.

 Yep.
-Is there anything more stupid than people of modest means throwing hard-earned money away on an opulent yet fleeting wedding reception when they’d be better served having a more modest affair (okay, that was a bad choice of words) and using some of the savings for an awesome honeymoon or, even better, a down-payment on their first home?
+Is there anything more stupid than people of modest means throwing away their hard-earned money on an opulent, yet fleeting, wedding reception when they’d be better served having a more modest affair (okay, that was a bad choice of words) and then using the savings to pay for an awesome honeymoon or, even better, a down-payment on their first home?

 Of course not.